Outdoor cooking: Roasting

 Possibly the simplest method of cooking over a campfire and one of the most common is to roast food on long skewers that can be held above the flames.
 This is popular for cooking hot dogs or toasting marshmallows for making s'mores.
 Hungarians often roast slab bacon (Szalonna) over a campfire.
-Besides skewers and fireplace popcorn popper, pie irons too may be used (small iron molds with long handles), into which can be placed slices of bread with some form of filling — which are placed over hot coals to cook.
+Besides skewers and fireplace popcorn poppers, pie irons too may be used (small iron molds with long handles), into which can be placed slices of bread with some form of filling — which are placed over hot coals to cook.
 When using meat, roasting can have the advantage over grilling in that the grease that drips from the food can be reused.
 This can be done by placing a fireproof container under the food.

 Grilling

-Grills are simple to use and food being grilled tends to pick up some flavor from the smoke, although that is not by design as in a Barbecue where the meat is cooked slowly over a period of hours at a significantly lower temperature.
+Grills are simple to use and food being grilled tends to pick up some flavor from the smoke, although that is not by design as in a Barbecue where the meat is cooked slowly over hours at a significantly lower temperature.
 Grills over a campfire are used in the same way as an ordinary backyard charcoal grill.
 If the food is simply placed on the grill, it may catch fire so it requires constant attention.
-Hand-held grills, aka broiler that clamp over the food may be used for various tasks like warming food, grilling burgers or sausages or making toast.
+Hand-held grills, aka broilers that clamp over the food may be used for various tasks like warming food, grilling burgers or sausages or making toast.
 In cases where open fires are not allowed, lightweight charcoal grills (sometimes considered a type of hibachi) are sometimes used for direct grilling of food.